senseexcel/senseexcel/README.md

 a.
 "Qlik Sense Desktop".
 This setting is included in the default Sense Excel installation and points to the local machine using 127.0.0.1 as the IP address.

 If do not require use of Qlik Sense Desktop as a data source, this connection can be deleted.
-It can be re-created if needed by creating a new connection using the following parameters:  Type: Qlik Sense Desktop and Url: ws://127.0.0.1:4848.
+It can be re-created if needed by creating a new connection using the following parameters:  Type: Qlik Sense Desktop and Url: ws: //127.0.0.1:4848.

 b.
 "Sense Server - Current Windows User"